aloisdg/Licorne/README.md

 ### Suit my need

 Their are a lot of [implemen](https://github.com/Litipk/ColorSharp)[tation](https://github.com/THEjoezack/ColorMine) of HSL out there, but I was looking for something small, easy, and widely tested.
 I needed quickly a version working with Universal Apps (school project stuff).
 Finally, I like to build stuff.
+I always learn more by doing.
 Licorne was originally a part of [Harmony](https://github.com/aloisdg/Harmony/), but I extract it in a library to use it in different place.

 ### Yes but why this name?